syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 The following steps explain creating first grid with an empty datasource:

 1. Create Syncfusion ASP.NET MVC application.
-You can refer [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create a new project and add necessary dll’s and script files.
+You can refer to [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create a new project and add necessary dll’s and script files.
 2. Add a grid control in view file with an empty datasource as like as follows.
 In `Columns` definition, the `TextAlign` property allows you to align text of the columns, the `Width` property is used to define width of the columns and `Format` property allows you to format the particular columns value.

 {% highlight razor %}